mikestantonmusic/SpeechBridge/replit.md

 ## Overview

-This is a full-stack web application that provides English-to-Chinese translation with audio generation capabilities.
-Users can input English text, get Chinese translations via Google Translate API, and generate audio files with customizable settings like pause duration, voice speed, and audio quality.
+This is a full-stack web application that provides English-to-Chinese translation with enhanced audio generation capabilities.
+Users can input English text, get Chinese translations via multiple free translation services, and generate high-quality audio playback with customizable settings like pause duration, voice speed, and Chinese voice selection.
+The app works completely free without requiring any API keys.

 ## User Preferences